Primary Investigator – Kevin Vogel, PhD

-Nia Myers – MS Student, Entomology
+Nia Myers – PhD, Entomology

 Nia is an alumna of Valdosta State University.
 At VSU, she was part of a mosquito surveillance program, in which she identified several species of mosquitoes and sent them to be tested for West Nile Virus.
 After her experience at VSU, she decided she wanted to continue studying entomology and mosquitoes as a graduate student, here at the University of Georgia.
 Currently, her research in the Vogel lab is how gene expression and hormone receptors affect mosquito reproduction.

-Carissa Gilliland – MS Student, Entomology
+Carissa Gilliland – PhD, Entomology

 Carissa studied biology at Augustana College, a very small university in Illinois where she developed an interest in insects.
 When she participated in an REU program at the University of Idaho she was exposed to the world of host-microbe interactions and was hooked.
 Now at UGA she will be working on insect-microbe interactions in kissing bugs.

 Interested in getting your PhD or Master’s degree working in vector biology?
 Students can apply directly through the Entomology program or through the University of Georgia Integrated Life Sciences program.